Facebook will label newsworthy posts that break rules as ad boycott widens

 "What we've seen in today's address from Mark Zuckerberg is a failure to wrestle with the harms FB has caused on our democracy & civil rights," Robinson tweeted.
 "If this is the response he's giving to major advertisers withdrawing millions of dollars from the company, we can't trust his leadership."

-Shares of Facebook closed 8.3per cent lower, and Twitter's fell 7.3per cent after Unilever PLC said it would stop its U.S. ads on Facebook, Instagram and Twitter for the rest of the year, citing "divisiveness and hate speech during this polarized election period in the U.S."
+Shares of Facebook closed down more than 8per cent and Twitter ended 7per cent lower on Friday after Unilever PLC said it would stop its U.S. ads on Facebook, Instagram and Twitter for the rest of the year, citing "divisiveness and hate speech during this polarized election period in the U.S."

 The campaign specifically asks businesses not to advertise on Facebook's platforms in July, though Twitter has also long been urged to clean up alleged abuses and misinformation on its platform.